bmasarwi/QuorumDemo/README.md

 # QuorumDemo
-Using Quorum Maker to setup a blockchain network, deploying a contract and interacting with it
+Using this demo you'll be able to setup a blockchain network (using Quorum Maker), deploy a smart contract and interact with it

+Step by setp guide:

-Setup a test/development Quorum network with two nodes (https://github.com/synechron-finlabs/quorum-maker/wiki#setting-up-quorum-testdevelopment-network) through quorum maker
+Setup a test/development Quorum network with two nodes through [Quorum Maker] (https://github.com/synechron-finlabs/quorum-maker/wiki#setting-up-quorum-testdevelopment-network)

 1- Clone quorum maker from https://github.com/synechron-finlabs/quorum-maker.git